telliott99/smallprojects/security.md

 Someone I trust recommends [1Password](https://1password.com) (see [discussion](https://news.ycombinator.com/item?id=9728029)).

 I use random text (basically, a password like the one above) for secret questions, though I did once give my mother's birth year as 1809.
 Obviously, this needs to be saved securely so it can be copied and pasted.
+And that's why web forms that disable password pasting are evil.

 For extra security, your everyday account used to surf the web should be a non-privileged user.